 Labeled cables, documented networks, tidy runs, and photos of the finished work.
 Future-you will appreciate it.

 I don't disappear after the invoice.
-If something I built isn't working, I come back and make it right.
+If something I built isn't working the way it should, I come back and make it right.

-Enterprise-grade where it matters; consumer-grade where it's sufficient.
-I won't overbuild to pad a bill.
+Pro-grade where it matters, consumer-grade where it's enough.
+I won't overbuild a job to pad the bill.

-You get network maps, credentials handed off properly, and the information you'd need to hire someone else tomorrow if you had to.
+Network maps, credentials handed off properly, photos and notes.
+Enough that you could hire someone else tomorrow if you needed to.